ppKrauss/openCitation/reports/inferredLicense-BR.md

 The default *"inferred license"* of Brazilian law-documents is something similar to [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).

-### Support conclusion
+### Endorsed the conclusion
-The persons bellow supported the conclusions of this report,
+The persons bellow endorsed the conclusions of this report,
 * [ppKrauss](https://github.com/ppKrauss) v1.0.
 * ... add yours!...

-Persons that indirectally supported, as theirs manifestarion was used during elaboration of this report,
+Persons that indirectly endorsed, as theirs manifestation was used during elaboration of this report,
 * [bluechi](https://github.com/bluechi) v1.0 with [[1]](https://github.com/okfn/opendefinition/issues/114#issuecomment-122265499).
+* ... person and URL of manifestation ...